Biomedical Sciences BSc (Hons)

 DD

 We accept the BTEC Level 3 National Diploma in suitable science subjects or in conjunction with one A-level in either Biology or Chemistry.
-If you are studying this qualification a typical offer would be DD + B at A-Level (or equivalent), to include either Biology or Chemistry and one further science subject.
+If you are studying this qualification a typical offer would be DD + B at A-Level to include either Biology or Chemistry and one further science subject.
 Science practical components must be passed

 Scottish Advanced Higher